 We can agree to an organisation deregistering voluntarily.
+We are required to set de-registration criteria under section 28 of the 2010 Act.
 A landlord can ask us to remove it from the Register.
 This is usually after the RSL merges with, or transfers its engagements to another RSL.
 Our sole objective in considering a request to be de-registered is to safeguard the interests of tenants.
-We assess a request for de-registration against the criteria below.
-We will consider each case on its merits and if we are satisfied that the interests of tenants are safeguarded and the de-registration criteria are met we will remove the RSL from the Register.
+We assess a request for deregistration against the criteria below.
+We will consider each case on its merits and if we are satisfied that the interests of tenants are safeguarded and the deregistration criteria are met we will remove the RSL from the Register.